The "Tier 2" Trinity: Why Cleveland, Birmingham & KC Are 2026 Winners

 • Year-over-year rent growth: 3.1%

 KC's population grew 1.2% in 2025 — modest but positive.
 Cerner (now Oracle Health) anchors the tech corridor.
 The Panasonic EV battery plant in De Soto, Kansas, is bringing 4,000 manufacturing jobs by 2027.
-That's real demand for housing, not projected demand.
+That's real housing demand, not projected demand.

 Try getting 16% total return on anything in Austin right now.
 You can't.